robwold/rails-GH-actions-demo/README.md

 ## About this document
 This repo is an example of how to use GitHub actions to automate useful things, by running tests whenever someone pushes to it.
 This README is meant to provide a pedagogical introduction to how that works.

 By "pedagogical" I mean that this is the tutorial I wanted to find but couldn't.
 GitHub's own documentation is clearly written and comprehensive, but I found that the major concepts weren't laid out in the right order for me to absorb everything, and I had to go digging a bit until things clicked for me.
 YMMV.

 Plenty of other tutorials were basically helpful lists of instructions of what to type, but were specific to the task being automated rather than trying to explain the big picture.
 A list of the ones I found useful can be found below.

 Hence, I wrote this up.
-Note that it's a work in progress.
+I am not an expert on this stuff; it should be apparent that this document was borne out of frustration at my inability to DevOps.
 Please feel free to open an issue if you find something unclear or think I've got something wrong.

 ## What are they good for?
 You want stuff to happen (like running your unit tests or deploying your app to production)